Testing Asian Longhorned Beetle Pheromones

 Portfolio Description

 Asian long-horned beetles are a current and growing threat to northeastern hardwood forests.
 With no cure available, early identification and eradication are crucial to the protection millions of acres of susceptible forest.
+The use of pheromone lures, which rely on chemical messengers to attract the beetle, are one of the most effective tools in combatting this invasive pest.

+Adirondack Research coordinated Asian longhorned beetle monitoring efforts with the Hoover Lab at Penn State University, in collaboration with the U.S. Forest Service.
 Our facility field tested pheromone lures, working to determine the most effective pheromone blends.
 We coordinated and analyzed pheromone release rates, and calculated lure replacement schedules for the U.S. Forest Service, taking into account seasonal variability in environmental conditions.

 Lure optimization is critical to an effective eradication program.
 By enhancing pheromone lure effectiveness, we worked to optimize beetle attraction and monitoring in the highly effected area of Worchester, Massachusetts.